-Many visitors to Biscayne National Park know that spiny lobsters make a delicious dinner, but few know much about the interesting lives of these creatures.
-Read on to learn some interesting facts about one of the most popular invertebrates in Biscayne National Park.
+Everyone knows that spiny lobsters make a delicious dinner, but few know much about the interesting lives of these creatures.
+Some interesting facts about these popular invertebrates:

-- Spiny lobsters reproduce in spring and summer.
-Females carry the bright orange eggs on the underside of the tail until the eggs are ready to hatch.
+Spiny lobsters reproduce in spring and summer.
+Females carry bright orange eggs on the underside of the tail.

-- Once hatched, the larvae will travel long distances as plankton in currents before settling into shallow water nursery habitats.
+Once hatched, the larvae travel long distances as plankton in currents before settling in shallow water nursery habitats.

-- As spiny lobsters mature, they migrate from the inshore nursery habitats to the offshore reefs.
+As spiny lobsters mature, they migrate from the inshore nursery habitats to offshore reefs.